aloha666/Java2021/SEP Java Training Recap.md

       @Secured:The Spring Method Level security is used in Spring Boot applications that have user Roles and Authorities configured.
       @Pre-Authorized:This annotation contains a Spring Expression Language (SpEL) snippet that is assessed to determine if the request should be authenticated.
       ```

 1. Cloud

+    ```
+    Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems.
+    Its a unmberlla that covers all the needed tool for MS.
+    ```

     - Microservice

+      ```
+      Microservice architecture – a variant of the service-oriented architecture structural style – arranges an application as a collection of loosely-coupled services.
+In a microservices architecture, services are fine-grained and the protocols are lightweight
+      ```

     - AWS

     - Messaging/Integration

 ## AWS